 Asbestos SurveysWe offer a full range of asbestos surveying services to businesses throughout the UK

 At Oracle Solutions, we offer a full range of asbestos surveying services covering the latest survey types and techniques – and including all premises, buildings and locations.
-You can rest assured that our services cater for all survey requirements and eventualities.
+We cover the whole of the UK from London to Birmingham, Liverpool to Milton Keynes, Manchester to Essex so you can rest assured that our services cater for all survey requirements and eventualities.

 As a leading quality-approved asbestos consultancy, all our asbestos surveyors and consultants are trained to the highest standards and hold (as a minimum) BOHS P402 Asbestos Survey/Surveying Certification with at least two years’ survey experience.

 All our surveys, results analysis and reporting is carried out to the highest standards, and in full accordance with HSG264 Asbestos: The survey guide and HSG248 Asbestos: The analysts’ guide for sampling, analysis and clearance procedures.

 Oracle Solutions delivers a complete, professional asbestos survey solution to commercial customers throughout the UK.
 No matter where you are located, we have the experience and capability to help you to address all your asbestos issues.